chophilip21/VLM-cross-scene-portrait-matcher/README.md

 - ❌ Work on image retrieval feature.
 If user throws some query, "Find me a photo of a person standing in front of beatch", use a caption model to convert images into captions, and calculate linguistic similarities.
 - ❌ Build for both windows and mac.

+## TODO:

+Perhaps save the instance box score, so if you are unable to make decisions, use that instead.